-In a three month pilot project initiated by the Philadelphia Mayor’s Office, students identified, mapped, and collected litter all over the City of Brotherly Love.
+In 2019, students across the City of Brotherly Love were brought together during a three month pilot project initiated by the Philadelphia Mayor’s Office, students identified, mapped, and collected litter all over the city.

 How can data be used to change opinions about litter in the community?

 We engaged 12 schools, 300 students who collected a sample of 13,000+ pieces.

 “Litterati’s technology and curriculum helped us understand how to develop actual solutions,” said Nicolas Esposito, Philadelphia’s Director of Zero Waste and Litter.

 Philadelphia is now exploring a city-wide effort, introducing Litterati into 220 public schools, complete with a STEM-based approach.
 Just imagine what it would like if a city and its students collaborated to eradicate litter.